Announcement: The next Wheelbase Fred Whitton Challenge will be on Sunday 12th May 2024

 - Will we receive any training?

-Because of logistical problems with the distances involved we can only offer advice from our chief marshal by email, but each area will have a manager who will contact you on the day.
+Because of logistical problems with the distances involved we can only offer advice from our chief marshal by email.

-- If I volunteer will it guarantee me a place in the following year ride?
+- If I volunteer will it guarantee me a place in the following year’s ride?

-Yes you will be guaranteed a place the following year at a reduced price, details will be sent out to you in December.
+Yes, you will be guaranteed a place the following year at a reduced price, details will be sent out to you in November.

 - How do we get back from our Marshalling position?